layouts-css/tailwindcss-plugin/README.md

 🎉 The above displays at full screen height and width with a 96px x 96px centered div. 🎉

-**Note:** Sizing classes are designed to work anywhere regarless of whether or not a layout class is present on the parent element.
+**Note:** Sizing classes are designed to work anywhere regardless of whether or not a layout class is present on the parent element.
 <br/>
 <br/>